Louisville vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Louisville vs. Kentucky Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 21

-Thursday's contest between the No. 9 Kentucky Wildcats (8-2) and the Louisville Cardinals (5-6) at KFC Yum!
-Center has a projected final score of 82-74 based on our computer prediction, with Kentucky taking home the win.
-Game time is at 6:00 PM ET on December 21.
+Thursday's game that pits the No. 9 Kentucky Wildcats (8-2) against the Louisville Cardinals (5-6) at KFC Yum!
+Center has a projected final score of 82-74 (based on our computer prediction) in favor of Kentucky.
+Tipoff is at 6:00 PM ET on December 21.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!